 GeneratePress has a support forum where paid users can post their questions, but anyone over the Internet can easily view the discussion forum.

 On the other hand, Astra’s support is great but is a bit slow during weekends.
-It’s documentation contains over 200 articles and a YouTube channel which hosts How To video tutorials.
+Its documentation contains over 200 articles and a YouTube channel that hosts How-To video tutorials.

-Support and Documentation is one of the crucial aspects to look into, before buying a product.
+Support and Documentation are crucial aspects to look into, before buying a product.

 We have one last topic to compare about GeneratePress vs Astra, and that’s the price.

 Both the themes are competitively priced very close to each other.
-Astra has a yearly pricing and lifetime price.
-Whereas, GeneratePress only supports annual pricing.
+Astra and GeneratePress, both support annual and lifetime pricing models.

 FAQs on GeneratePress vs Astra